chrishoina/db-tools-docs/ordsQuickStartGuide/quick-start.md

    * `Name`: demo.module.privilege
    * `Description`: A Privilege created for demonstrating privileges for the `demo.module` Resource Module.

-5. Next, navigate to the **Protected Modules** tab.
-Ensure the `demo.module` Resource Module is moved from the available to the column on the right.
+5. Next, navigate to the **Protected Modules** table.
+Move the `demo.module` Resource Module from the left column to the right column.
 This ensures that the `demo.module` Resource Module is associated with this Privilege.

-Need to
+6. Once complete, click `Save`.

+7. To test this Privilege, navigate to the `Path`, and copy the URI.

+8. Next, `Sign Out` of Database actions.
+Open a new browser window.
+Paste the URI in the address bar and click `Return / Enter`.

+9. You'll notice that a `Sign in` prompt appears.
+Since this Privilege has not been associated with a specific role, any user that has been granted the `Connect` role may sign-in to view the response from this request.